The Kingdom of Sandair

 Lune’s season is the rainy season, known as Lune’s Shadow, which lasts the shortest at around two-three months.
 Lune’s Shadow is considered holy in the Duslands, where acolytes collect water for the seasons to come and wash away their sins of the past year.

 Gai is known as the child of Rahn and Lune, and is depicted as either male or female, but most often female.
-Gai represents nature, fertility, harvests, love, and children.
+Gai represents healing, nature, fertility, harvests, love, and children.

 The Temple of Gai is home to the Green Hands – the healers of Sandair.
 These are highly trained men or women who study the healing arts and offer their services to all Sandarian.
 The temple acts as a hospital for most towns, though some noble Houses employ their own personal Green Hand.
 The temple also doubles up as an orphanage for stray children and raises them to become future Green Hands.
 Though most Green Hands are common folk, some noblemen feel a calling and serve.
 Some Green Hands are taught combat skills so they can aid in times of war.